-Most first-year assistants don’t have the courage to step up and suggest major changes during their first few months on the job.
-But Graham Bousley, fresh off his hiring at Mount St. Mary’s, knew he needed to make his case on an important topic.
+Most first-year assistants don’t have the courage to suggest major changes right after they're hired.
+But Graham Bousley, fresh off his start at Mount St. Mary’s, knew it was important to make his case.

 The Mountaineers needed Sportscode.